pippinbarr/cart263-2019/slides/inheritance-and-polymorphism/inheritance-and-polymorphism.md

 - All the various children of `Shape` use both `update()` and `display()` to do their thing --

-- Given that they're all `Shape`s, it would make sense if we could group them together in an array
+- Given that they're all a kind of `Shape`, it would make sense if we could group them together in an array
 - We could think about it as an __array of Shapes__ and so only call the `Shape` level methods
 - And indeed we __can__ do this and it is referred to as __polymorphism__

 ---

-## Polymorphism version
+## Polymorphism

 ```javascript
 let shapes = [];